mbg/wai-saml2/README.md

 ![GitHub](https://img.shields.io/github/license/mbg/wai-saml2)
 ![Haskell CI](https://github.com/mbg/wai-saml2/workflows/Haskell/badge.svg?branch=master)

 A Haskell library which implements SAML2 assertion validation as WAI middleware.
-This can be used by a Haskell web application (the service provider, SP) to perform identity provider (IdP) initiated authentication, i.e. SAML2-based authentication where the user is redirected to the IdP by the SP, the IdP authenticates the user, and then gets the user to submit a SAML2 assertion back to the SP.
+This can be used by a Haskell web application (the service provider, SP) to perform identity provider (IdP) initiated authentication, i.e. SAML2-based authentication where the authentication begins at the IdP-end, the IdP authenticates the user, and then gets the user to submit a SAML2 assertion back to the SP (known as "unsolicited SSO" within e.g. [the Shibboleth project](https://wiki.shibboleth.net/confluence/display/IDP30/UnsolicitedSSOConfiguration#UnsolicitedSSOConfiguration-SAML2.0)).

 ## Completeness